sherry0/HELLO_WORLD/README.md

 # HELLO_WORLD
   a practice version

+  something about some stories,
-something about my story,or i will make some changes in the contend.
+  or i will make some changes in the contend.